-Heads of Department: Mrs N. Takhar
+Head of Department: Mrs N Takhar Exam Board: Pearson

 Maths is a compulsory GCSE for all students.
-A minimum of Grade 5 is required to progress to A Levels and a grade 4 for many other qualifications and the majority of jobs.
+A minimum of Grade 5 is required to progress to A Levels and a Grade 4 for many other qualifications and many jobs.
 The government has said that all students must continue to study Maths until a minimum of Grade 4 is achieved.
-Those who don't achieve this qualification in Year 11 continue to study it in post 16 studies.
+Those who don't achieve this qualification in Year 11 continue to study it in post-16 studies.